wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-sec-configure-aduser-account.md

 ## Create an Automation account in Azure Classic Management Portal

-In this section, you will perform the following steps to create a new Azure Automation account in the Azure Classic Management Portal that will be used with your runbooks managing resources in ASM and ARM mode.
+In this section, you will perform the following steps to create a new Azure Automation account in the Azure Classic Management Portal that will be used with your runbooks managing resources in ASM mode.

 1. Log in to the Azure Classic Management Portal as a service administrator for the Azure subscription you want to manage.
 2. Select **Automation**.